Endangered Species Conservation Fund (FONCER)

 Achievements

+In 2022, FONCER's latest Call for Proposals, "Conservation of species at risk and their habitats," concluded, focused on the conservation of critical species such as Kemp's and Olive ridley turtles, the peninsular pronghorn, the California condor, and the Mexican wolf.
 The participation of the communities played a fundamental role in its compliance and execution.
-On the one hand, the training and work of the community brigades allowed the monitoring and surveillance of the Kemp's Ridley Turtle and the Olive Ridley Turtles, and the Peninsular Pronghorn; in addition, collaboration with schools helped to disseminate the importance of species conservation, such as the California condor; on the other hand, the joint work with the region's cattle ranchers strengthened good livestock practices to conserve the Mexican wolf.
+On the one hand, the training and work of the community brigades allowed the monitoring and surveillance of the Kemp's and Olive ridley turtles and the peninsular pronghorn.
+In addition, collaboration with educational institutions helped spread the importance of species conservation, such as the California condor.
+On the other hand, working with ranchers in the region strengthened good livestock practices to conserve the Mexican wolf.

 Learn more about the project: